datadryad/dryad-app/documentation/external_services/amazon_aws_ec2_alerts.md

 - **Email Total Sends / Day** - triggered when sent number is grater than 30000 for 1 data point within 1 day
 - **Email Bounce Rate** - triggered when reputation bounce rate grater than 1 for 1 data point within 15 minutes
 - **Email Complaint Rate** - triggered when reputation complaint rate grater than 1 for 1 data point within 5 minutes

+### Budget ans costs

+- **S3 monthly** - triggered when S3 daily budget goes over is greater than 90% of allocated budget amount
+- **Cost anomaly** - triggered whenever a cost anomaly is detected